RedouaneElyakhlifi/Symfony-RESTapi/README.md

 RESTapi with symfony framework using API platform.

-At the moment it is an openAPI with no users.
-Only posts and categories.
+openAPI with users posts and categories with their correct relations.

-Setting up this API to eventually work with a 1-page REACT frontend app based on this API.
+Setting up this API to eventually work with a REACT frontend app based on this API.

 Coming up:

-Users and more basic setups in prospect of the upcoming app in this api repository.
+Users authentication to update only their own posts.

-The 1 page REACT app will be in a future repository.
+A REACT app will be in a future repository.